-DEC.
-15, 2020 — The U.S. Census Bureau released the 2020 CPS ASEC Geographic Mobility detailed table package and updates to historical tables and graphs.
-Geographic mobility and migration both refer to the movement of people from one location of residence to another.
-These national- and regional-level estimates are from the 2020 Current Population Survey Annual Social and Economic Supplement (CPS ASEC).
+NOV.
+17, 2021 — The U.S. Census Bureau today released the 2021 CPS ASEC Geographic Mobility detailed table package and updates to historical tables and graphs.
+Geographic mobility and migration refer to the movement of people from one location of residence to another.
+These national- and regional-level estimates are from the 2021 Current Population Survey Annual Social and Economic Supplement (CPS ASEC).

-The 2019 to 2020 one-year migration tables provide estimates of geographic mobility, including detailed information about different types of moves completed in the past year, and characteristics of people who moved and their main reason for moving.
-The updated migration historical tables and historical graphs include selected statistics extending back to 1948.
+The 2020 to 2021 1-year migration tables provide estimates of geographic mobility, including detailed information about types of moves in the past year, characteristics of people who moved and main reason for relocating.
+Some statistics in the migration historical tables and historical graphs date back to 1948.

 The Census Bureau collects, produces and publishes a range of statistics on geographic mobility and migration using multiple data sources.
-More information about these data sources and the types of estimates they produce is available on the Migration/Geographic Mobility webpage.
-Data collection for the CPS ASEC largely occurred during the 2020 COVID-19 pandemic.
-COVID-related changes to survey operations and related nonresponse may have influenced CPS ASEC estimates this year.
+More information about these data sources and the types of estimates they produce is available at the Migration/Geographic Mobility web page.
+The most recent CPS ASEC data were collected during the COVID-19 pandemic, and pandemic-related survey operations and nonresponse changes may have influenced the estimates in 2021.

 No news release associated with this product.
 Tip sheet only.